moppedijk/mono/README.md

 - Finish features before starting something new
 - Always up to date
 - One thing at a time
+- If you reuse it make it reusable; don't over engineer

 ## Technology